samrroyall/klotski-api/README.md

 # klotski-api

-This API supports [Klotski UI](https://github.com/samrroyall/klotski).
+This API supports the [Klotski UI](https://github.com/samrroyall/klotski).
 It is built using the Axum framework and uses Diesel to communicate with a Postgres database.

 ## Project Structure